AndersDeath/diary2/000-current.md

 # 15 January - Sunday - Yerevan - 108 day of immigration

 today I also was working on my things.
+I filled a report for my accountant.
+Also I was working on my new article.
+It's really long process for me because I decided ignoring